Welcome to Transitional Studies at Clover Park Technical College!

 - Attend our GED/HS+ Information Session

-- Information Sessions happen in-person on Mondays (except for Holidays) at 10:30am and 5pm in Building 10, Classroom 118.Ìý
+- Information Sessions happen in-person on Mondays (except for Holidays) at 10:30am or 5pm in Building 10, Classroom 118.Ìý

 - Bring any supporting documents such as, Transcripts or GED Test Scores to the Information Session to start your credit summary.